Massachusetts Aftercare Services For Addiction

 Drug and alcohol addiction is a complex but treatable disease that may require months or even years to overcome.

-Benefits of some aftercare programs include:
+Benefits of our aftercare services include:

-- connecting individuals to community-based recovery resources
+- connection with community-based recovery resources

 - access to social support services